 Basically, you’ll need to bring down the high percentage of exact match anchor texts.

 Additionally, you will need to see where on your site the links are pointing.
-If a large number of them are linking just to the homepage, you’ll want to look for ways to build links to your internal pages to build a more natural link profile.
+If a large number of them are linking just to the homepage, you’ll want to look for ways to build link to your internal pages to build a more natural link profile.

 Another thing is that you will need to look at the actual sites linking to you.
 If you see a lot of shady sites that aren’t related to the topic of your site, you might want to contact the website and see if they can remove the link.